 One of my goals in making this graph was to shorten the vectors, which by default emanate from the origin (0,0).
 A short vector coupled with knowledge of the origin is sufficient to show the direction of the vector.
 Eliminating "redundant ink" makes a graph that is cleaner than the default.
 I will say more about Tufte's concept of "data ink" after the next graph.

-I first thought of writing a blog on axes when I was looking at Sanjay's Image Backgrounds blog.
+I first thought of writing a post on axes when I was looking at Sanjay's Image Backgrounds blog.
 This graph is striking because of the background, so you might not even think about the axes.
 However, the choice of specifying options that suppress many of the default components of the axes is critical for the appearance of this graph.

 xaxis display=(nolabel noline noticks); yaxis display=(nolabel noline noticks) grid offsetmax=0.1;